Kazan Operation

-Kazan Operation was the Red Army's offensive (5–10 September 1918) against the Czechoslovak Legion and the People Army of Komuch during the Russian Civil War.
+Kazan Operation was the Red Army's offensive (5–10 September 1918) against the Czechoslovak Legion and the People's Army of Komuch during the Russian Civil War.

 Background

 Following the capture of Samara by the Czech Legion on 8 June, several members of the Constituent Assembly, which had been dissolved by the Bolsheviks, organized a Committee of Members of the Constituent Assembly (in Russian "Constituent Assembly" was "Uchreditel'noe Sobranie", hence the abbreviation for Committee was "Komuch").
 This threatened to form an alternative socialist government to the Bolshevik regime.

 In August 1918, the Whites occupied Kazan.
 Bolshevik forces were defeated, and they dispersed to Kazan's neighborhood.
 The Whites killed the remaining of Bolsheviks in the city, including Mullanur Waxitov.